-Card Fees under this revised approach, the Board has also established certain limitations on fee
+Card Fees under this revised approach, the Board has also established certain limitations on fee increases from year-to-year to promote greater predictability and stability.76

 10% Maximum Cap on Targeted Revenue.
-The first limitation is a 10% cap on the maximum year-over-year increase in the targeted revenue for a Rate Card Fee.71 This maximum cap is intended to limit large increases in the rate of assessment for the Rate
+The first limitation is a 10% cap on the maximum increase in the targeted revenue for a Rate Card Fee based on the highest amount of such targeted revenue in the previous two annual rate cards.77 This cap is intended to limit large increases in the rate of assessment for the Rate Card Fees to ensure that fee increases remain incremental and, accordingly, regulated entities have the time to operationalize such increases into their business models.